-The EADRA assures the horse industry of access to the necessary resources and finances to mount and emergency response to an exotic disease incursion.
-The Horse Disease Response Levy is necessary so the horse industry can fund its share of obligations in responding to a national emergency disease outbreak affecting the industry.
+The EADRA assures the horse industry of access to the necessary resources and finances to mount an emergency response to an exotic disease incursion.
+The Horse Disease Response Levy provides a means for the horse industry to fund its share of obligations in responding to a national emergency disease outbreak affecting the industry.

-This review is not intended to be an audit of previous disease responses affecting the horse industry.
-Also out of scope for the review is any part of the levy legislation and system.
+This review was not intended to be an audit of previous disease responses affecting the horse industry.
+Also out of scope for the review was any part of the levy legislation and system.

 Public submissions were invited between 29 July 2016 and 29 August 2016.
 The complete list of non-confidential submissions received for this review is below:

 Australian Government accessibility requirements as they have not been prepared by the department.